Camera Obscura & The World of Illusion

 The world of illusions offers a range of ‘hands on’ exhibitions playing with light, illusions, and the way we see the world, from the ‘magic gallery’ to the ‘fun, games & stairway’ illusion lab.
 Admission costs £14.50 for adults and £10.50 for children, and opening times depend on the time of year.

-Camera Obscura is a ten-minute walk from the hotel.
+Camera Obscura is a walk from our Edinburgh hotels.

 The Royal Yacht Britannia